 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

 Resources for Healthcare Professionals

-Asthma and Allergy Foundation of America, Asthma Management and Education Online (AME-O): This online course is presented by Cross Country University for health professionals who teach and care for patients with asthma.
-The content follows the National Asthma Education and Prevention Program (NAEPP) 2007 Expert Panel Report 2: Guidelines for the Diagnosis and Management of Asthma.
+Allergy and Asthma Foundation of America Continuing Education for Healthcare Professionals: This online course is presented by the Asthma and Allergy Foundation of America (AAFA) for health care professionals who teach and care for patients with asthma.
+The content follows the National Asthma Education and Prevention Program's (NAEPP) "2007 Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma."

 The Asthma Management Education Online has been approved for 8.75 contact hours by the American Association of Respiratory Care and the American Nurses Credentialing Center’s Commission on Accreditation.